maranatha

 覚え方のコツ Memory Tip

 Remember `maranatha` as one whole prayer expression, like `Amen` or `Hallelujah`.
 Do not try to break it into normal English parts.
-In this meaning, it is a call to the Lord to come.
-Its memory hook is church language: worship, prayer, hymns, and early Christian writing.
+Its memory hook is church language: worship, prayer, hymns, and a serious call for the Lord to come.

 例文